bbmokhtari/django-translations/docs/guide/context.rst

 Reading the translations
 ========================

-To read the translations of the defined margin in a language and apply them on the context, just specify the ``lang`` code of the language.
+To read the translations of the context's margin in a language and apply them on the :ref:`translatable fields <specify-fields>` of it use the :meth:`~translations.context.Context.read` method.
+This method takes in a ``lang`` parameter which determines the language of the translation.

 .. testsetup:: guide_read